cbaggers/glsl-spec/README.md

 # GLSL Spec

-This pacakge contains the specification of all functions and variables from GLSL as data.
+This package contains the specification of all functions and variables from GLSL as data.

 The functions and variables can be found as s-expressions in `functions.lisp` & `variables.lisp` respectively.